exoplatform/exo-documentation/docs/Configuration.rst

 	exo.social.identity.sort.field=fullname

-.. note:: The following values are accepted: fullname, lastname or firstname.
+The following values are accepted: fullname, lastname or firstname.

+.. note:: The fullname is the display name defined by the user.

 You can also define the sort direction (ASC for ascending or DESC for descending) with this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file: